Board of Trustees

 Mr. Shanmugam is a partner in the law firm of Williams & Connolly LLP, specializing in Supreme Court and appellate litigation.
 He has argued 11 cases before the Supreme Court.
 Washingtonian magazine recently selected him as one of the top lawyers practicing before the Supreme Court and also as one of the top 40 lawyers under 40 practicing in Washington.
 Kannon earned his A.B. and J.D. from Harvard University and his M. Litt. from the University of Oxford, where he was a Marshall Scholar.

-Elizabeth Hale, Vice Chair
+Jerome Epstein, Vice Chair

 Jocelyn Henderson, Treasurer